g8d3/p1/s1-cua/plan.md

 Agents also have memory(vector and graph database) where they index interactions with the world.
 Agents might use shell access to connect and manage DB.

-Instead of example tasks, write code so that agents talk to each other until they accomplish a task, they review each other, and there are coded limits that control their results, process and cost.
+Write code so that agents talk to each other until they accomplish a task, they review each other, and there are coded limits that control their results, process and cost.

+Here is a list of tasks increasingly complex so that agents can know if their code allows them complete them:

+show working directory
+write a